kshitizprasad2701/SQL-Airline-DB/README.md

 - **Seats** – Defines seat arrangements, availability, and fare conditions for different aircraft.

 ## Key Features
-- Complex SQL queries for data retrieval and analysis
+- Complex SQL queries for data retrieval and analysis,
-- Optimization techniques for query performance
-- Real-world airline data insights using relational database concepts
+- Joins, CTEs, Aggregation Functions and more,
-- Application of advanced SQL methodologies
+- Application of advanced SQL methodologies.

 ## Technologies Used
 - SQL